-The prerequisites for beginning Phrase Picture Packets are knowing all of the sounds and being able to blend two and three sound words without any audio hints.
+The prerequisites for beginning Picture Packets - Phrases are knowing all 44 sounds and being able to blend two and three sound words without any audio hints.

-The phrase level Picture Packets reuse all the pictures from the word level pages, except those pages that contained letters of the alphabet as their “pictures”.
+Picture Packets - Phrases reuse all the pictures from the word level pages, except those pages that contained letters of the alphabet as their “pictures”.